ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 This scholarship supports Ph.D. students that are committed to contributing to the research and scholarship on military populations or veteran-connected populations.

-This award was created to honor former Ph.D.
-Program Director and Dean, Dr. Harrison.
-It is a competitive award given to doctoral students with the best dissertation prospectus.
+The Dianne F. Harrison award was created in honor of former PhD Program Director and Dean Dr. Dianne F. Harrison.
+This is a competitive award given to doctoral students with the best dissertation prospectus.

 This fund is available for students who may not qualify for other scholarships offered by the College.
-It is intended to support students who are high performing, and students who demonstrate financial need.
+It is intended to support high-performing students and students who demonstrate financial need.

 The Gomory Family Scholarship for Homeless Services is awarded to students who demonstrate a commitment to working with the poor and the homeless.

-The Grace Ann Graduate Assistantship will support full-time MSW students with a proven commitment to criminal justice and/or women's issues.
-This award is intended to support students who are high-performing and demonstrate financial need.
+The Grace Ann Graduate Assistantship will support full-time MSW students with a proven commitment to criminal justice or women's issues.
+This award is intended to support high-performing students and demonstrate financial need.
 Preference is given to students who have practiced in the field and have shown commitment to criminal justice or women's issues.

 GUY & DELORES SPEARMAN SCHOLARSHIP – Fund # 5251